Atlantic City casino PILOT bills up for Assembly vote Monday

-Atlantic County Executive Dennis Levinson has said he will sue the state again if the bills pass and is signed by Gov. Phil Murphy.
+Atlantic County Executive Dennis Levinson has said he will sue the state again if the bills pass and are signed by Gov. Phil Murphy.
 The bill specifies the county will get $17.5 million in 2022, which is what it received in 2021.
-But had the original PILOT stayed in effect the county's share would have been about $20.8 million, according to OLS.
+But had the original PILOT stayed in effect, the county's share would have been about $20.8 million, according to OLS.

 PILOT payments were depressed in 2021 by the effects of the COVID-19 pandemic.
-Payments are based on the previous year's casino revenues, so this year's payment was based on 2020 revenues hardest hit by casino closures and restrictions.
+Payments are based on the previous year's casino revenues, so this year's payment was based on 2020 revenues, when casinos were hit hard by closures and COVID restrictions.

 Sources in the administration have said the amendments are being pushed by the governor, so he is likely to sign it.